isaactpetersen/QuartoBlog/README.md

 This is the code that creates the Quarto Blog Template.
 The Quarto Blog Template is located here: **https://isaactpetersen.github.io/QuartoBlog**

+For more information on how to customize your blog, see here: https://quarto.org/docs/websites/website-blog.html

 # License

 [![CC BY 4.0][cc-by-shield]][cc-by]